A bill that has passed both houses of the legislature. See Law.

 Proposed Committee Bill (PCB)

-A proposal that may represent an authorized interim project, mandated review, repeal scheduled by law, or, with the Senate President's prior approval, additional subject of broad committee significance as determined by the committee chair.
+A proposal that may represent a mandated review, repeal scheduled by law, or, with the Senate President's prior approval, additional subject of broad committee significance as determined by the committee chair.
 When the idea is expanded, drafted in bill form, receives a favorable vote by the committee, and filed, it becomes a bill.

 Proposed Committee Substitute for a Senate Bill (PCS)

 A proposal that represents the changes that a committee intends to make to a bill that is being heard by that committee.
 When voted favorably by the committee, it is drafted in bill form and reported out as a committee substitute.